sta310-sp22/website/content/project/index.markdown

 provide some explanation.
 If any individual gets an average peer score indicating that this was the case, their grade will be assessed accordingly.

+**Update (12/9/2021)**

+If you have concerns with the teamwork and/or contribution from any team members, please email me by Friday, December 10 at 11:59pm with a brief description of your concerns. **You only need to email me if you have concerns**.
+Otherwise, I will assume everyone on the team equally contributed and will receive full credit for the teamwork portion of the grade.

 ## Grading details

 Grading of the project will take into account the following: